mherrera01/app-pack-installer/README.md

 can be ensured.
 The setup links in the default bundle are obtained from the official sites of each software provider.

-> **IMPORTANT**: AppPack just executes the application setups specified in the JSON bundle.
-An analysis to detect malware and other breachesIt is **not** performed.
+> [!IMPORTANT]
+> AppPack just executes the application setups specified in the JSON bundle.
+An analysis to detect malware and other breaches is **not** performed.
 The user must be held responsible for the custom bundles that are used.
 AppPack only maintains the JSON files available in this
 [Github repository](https://github.com/mherrera01/app-pack-installer/tree/develop/appBundles).

 ### Unicode Support